Unleashing Implicit Rewards: Prefix-Value Learning for Distribution-Level Optimization: Methodology

 \subsection{Distribution-Level RL (DistRL)}

 While standard RL algorithms (e.g., PPO or GRPO) are effective, they typically optimize only along the sampled token trajectory.
-This design does not fully exploit a key property of IM-RMs: they assign value to the entire next-token distribution over the vocabulary.
-DistRL addresses this limitation by introducing a \textbf{distribution-level update} that optimizes unsampled candidate tokens in parallel with the sampled trajectory.
+This design does not fully exploit a key property of IM-RMs: they expose scores over the entire next-token distribution through the language-model head.
+DistRL leverages this property by adding a \textbf{distribution-level update} over high-probability candidate tokens, while retaining the sampled trajectory as the main carrier of outcome-based credit assignment.
 As illustrated in \cref{fig:dist-rl}, this \textbf{Dual-Branch optimization} consists of the following components.

-\textbf{Candidate Tokens Branch.} Based on \cref{eq:td}, with $\gamma=1$ \cite{cui2025process,rafailov2024r} and $r_o(s_t,y_t)=0$ for $t<T$ (outcome rewards are non-zero only at $\langle\text{EOS}\rangle$), we use the unnormalized prefix value when forming TD advantages, since TD differences must preserve the exact one-token increment between consecutive prefixes.
-For any candidate token $y'_t \in \mathcal{V}$, we compute { } We set $\pi_{\text{ref}}=\pi_{\text{old}}$, so the log-ratio in \cref{eq:dist_td_old} uses $\pi_{\text{old}}$ in the denominator.
-This makes the resulting advantage a local improvement signal relative to the current sampling distribution, and typically reduces update variance compared with a fixed SFT reference (see \cref{sec:ref-ablation}).
-With this reference choice in place, we further improve numerical stability by standardizing $V_\phi$ within each minibatch before computing TD differences (\cref{appendix:implementation}).
-Moreover, for additional stability and efficiency, we restrict the update to a truncated candidate set $\mathcal{C} = \left\{\, y'_t \in \mathcal{V} : \pi_{\text{old}}(y'_t | s_t) \ge P_{\min} \,\right\},$ which filters out tail noise while retaining most of the policy mass.
-Finally, let $\rho_\theta(y'_t)=\frac{\pi_\theta(y'_t | s_t)}{\pi_{\text{old}}(y'_t | s_t)}$ denote the importance sampling ratio, the \emph{Distribution-level PPO} objective is then defined as the clipped expectation of TD advantages over $\mathcal{C}$: Sensitivity to $m$ and $P_{\min}$ is reported in Appendix~\ref{app:sensitivity}. \textbf{Sampled Tokens Branch.} Although TD advantages provide dense reward signals, they do not capture long-horizon returns and therefore cannot fully replace trajectory-based estimators.
-Consequently, for the sampled token $y_t$, we retain a trajectory-based GAE estimator together with a reliable rule-based outcome reward $r_o$, and optimize the conventional GRPO-style surrogate: {
+\textbf{Candidate Tokens Branch.} For candidate-token updates, we use the one-step change in IPVRM's additive prefix potential as a dense local shaping signal.
+Based on \cref{eq:td}, with $\gamma=1$ \cite{cui2025process,rafailov2024r} and $r_o(s_t,y_t)=0$ for $t<T$ (outcome rewards are non-zero only at $\langle\text{EOS}\rangle$), the TD signal reduces to the value difference between two adjacent prefixes.
+For any candidate token $y'_t \in \mathcal{V}$, we compute

+Here we set $\pi_{\text{ref}}=\pi_{\text{old}}$ for the distribution-level update, so the advantage is measured relative to the behavior policy that generated the current batch.
+This keeps candidate-token optimization aligned with the on-policy distribution and reduces variance compared with a fixed SFT reference (see \cref{sec:ref-ablation}).
+In practice, we standardize $V_\phi$ within each minibatch before computing TD differences (\cref{appendix:implementation}), and restrict the update to a truncated candidate set $\mathcal{C} = \left\{\, y'_t \in \mathcal{V} : \pi_{\text{old}}(y'_t | s_t) \ge P_{\min} \,\right\},$ which filters out tail noise while retaining most of the policy mass.
+Finally, let $\rho_\theta(y'_t)=\frac{\pi_\theta(y'_t | s_t)}{\pi_{\text{old}}(y'_t | s_t)}$ denote the importance sampling ratio, the \emph{Distribution-level PPO} objective is then defined as the clipped expectation of TD advantages over $\mathcal{C}$: